beatreichenbach/realflare/README.md

 # Realflare
-Render complex lens flares from real and accurate lens prescriptions using a ray tracing algorithm that simulates light passing through a camera lens.
+Render complex lens flares from real and accurate lens models using a ray tracing algorithm that simulates light passing through a camera lens.

 ## Installation